lidajav/Amazon_Vine_Analysis/README.md

 ## Summary

-According to our analysis for this dataset, the percentage of 5 star vine reviews that have got 50% or more helpful votes are in line with non vine (unpaid) reviews and even lower by around 4% which shows they are not biased.
+According to our analysis for this dataset, the percentage of 5 star vine reviews with over 50% helpful votes is 48% versus non-vine reviews at 52%.
+That shows they are in line  which shows the vine reviews are not biased for this dataset.

 An additional anlaysis could be chacking for 1 star rating as well to see the difference in percentages.
 I actually ran this and it showed the percentage for vine is 4.7% versus for un-vine is 15.92%.
 That means we may have a bias in giving 1 star for vine ratings.
 However we don't have a large data on vine ratings on this dataset and we need more data to claim the bias.